Surian MRT station: History

 Before the station name was finalised, the station was assigned the working name Dataran Sunway MRT Station, after the Dataran Sunway commercial area.

 Bus Services

 Feeder buses

-With the opening of the MRT Sungai Buloh-Kajang Line, feeder buses also began operating linking the station with several housing and industrial areas in Sunway Damansara, Tropicana and Subang.
+With the opening of the MRT Kajang Line, feeder buses also began operating linking the station with several housing and industrial areas in Sunway Damansara, Tropicana and Subang.
 The feeder buses operate from the station's feeder bus stops adjacent to the station.